rohmatariow/Bcry/README.md

 ```

 ### Usage
-Before running Bcry, make sure you already have your default wordlist.
+Before you running Bcry, make sure you already have your default wordlist.
 If you don't have one, you can use the wordlist that has been provided.
 ```sh
 cd Bcry/
 chmod +x bcry.sh